 In April 2002, several subsidiaries of Reliant Energy, Inc. (Reliant) and Duke Energy Corporation (Duke) filed cross-complaints against Avista Energy and numerous other participants in the California energy markets.
 The cross-complaints seek indemnification for any liability that may arise from original complaints filed against Reliant and Duke with respect to charges of unlawful and unfair business practices in the California energy markets under California law.
 In June 2002, Avista Energy filed motions to dismiss the cross-complaints.
-In the meantime, the U.S. District Court remanded the case to California State Court, which remand is itself the subject of an appeal to the United States Court of Appeals for the Ninth Circuit.
+In the meantime, the U.S. District Court remanded the case to California State Court, which remand was itself the subject of an appeal to the United States Court of Appeals for the Ninth Circuit.
 In December 2004, the Ninth Circuit issued its opinion affirming the U.S. District Court's remand of these cases to California State Court, and a rehearing request was denied on March 3, 2005.
-On March 10, 2005, the Ninth Circuit's mandate, remanding the case to state court, was issued.
-Although cross-defendant Powerex Corp. filed a motion to recall mandate, asking that the Ninth Circuit recall its mandate until a petition for certiorari seeking review of this case by the United States Supreme Court is filed and ruled upon by the Supreme Court, the Ninth Circuit recall its mandate until a petition for certiorari seeking review of this case by the United States Supreme Court is filed and ruled upon by the Supreme Court, the Ninth Circuit negative court in June 2002, as a demurrer in California State Court.
-At this time, the Company cannot predict the outcome of the cross-complaints filed against filed against filed against filed against filed against and Duke or provide an estimate of any potential liability to Avista Energy with respect to the cross-complaints.
-However, based on information currently known to the Company's management, the Company's estimates of the probability or amount of a liability being incurred.
-Such a change, should it occur, could be significant.
+In April 2005, the Ninth Circuit denied Powerex Corp.'s motion to recall mandate, and the case was remanded to the California State Court.
+In June 2005, the cross-defendants, including Avista Energy, filed a petition to dismiss (demurrer) in the